dany-fedorov/configurable-tree-traversal/README.md

 # TODO

+1. Breadth-first
-1. Add self-reference test
+2. Add self-reference test
-2. --
+3. --
-3. Async traversal
+4. Async traversal
-4. Implementation for FS (with a way to keep fs and tree in sync)
+5. Implementation for FS (with a way to keep fs and tree in sync)
-5. Unit tests
+6. Unit tests
-6. Freeze data at some point? make trees/vertices immutable?
+7. Freeze data at some point? make trees/vertices immutable?
-7. Benchmarks
+8. Benchmarks
-8. Breadth-first traversal
+9. Breadth-first traversal